Celebrating Black History: Appleton restaurant owner shares his story

-APPLETON, Wis.
-(WBAY) - The Cozzy Corner is an award winning restaurant that is no stranger to Northeast Wisconsin.
+The Cozzy Corner is an award-winning restaurant that is no stranger to Northeast Wisconsin.

 It’s known for its comfort food that originated down south.

-On any day of the week, the sweet aroma of soul food, hangs in the air and drifts down the street in Appleton.
+On any day of the week, the sweet aroma of soul food hangs in the air and drifts down the street in Appleton.

-"We do chicken, fried chicken, BBQ chicken, smoked ribs, pull pork, smoked chicken,” Owner Philip Bennett said.
+"We do chicken, fried chicken, BBQ chicken, smoked ribs, pull pork, smoked chicken,” owner Philip Bennett said.
 “We can do pretty much anything."

 From the decorations inside the restaurant to the seasonings on Chef Philip’s shelf, the history at The Cozzy Corner is just as rich as the flavor of the food.